AmericaCanadaTravel

 How To Get Around In Montreal

-If you enjoy biking, then it would be really interesting for you to know that Montreal is one of the most bike friendly cities in the entire North America.
-There are bike paths throughout the city.
-You can get a bike at any docking station, pay for it and drop it at the nearest docking station to your destination.
+If you’re into biking, you’ll be happy to know that Montreal is one of the most bike-friendly cities in North America.
+The city is covered with bike paths, and I often use the bike-sharing system: just pick up a bike at any docking station, pay for it, and drop it off at the station nearest to your destination.

 What’s The Currency Used In Montreal?

-The currency used in Montreal is Canadian Dollar (CAD).
-You can use US dollars too in most places, but the conversion rates might be lower.
-So, it would be advantageous if you have Canadian Dollars to spend there.
-1 CAD = 0.73 USD approx.
+The currency used in Montreal is the Canadian Dollar (CAD).
+I’ve noticed that you can sometimes use US dollars in many places, but the conversion rates aren’t always favorable.
+I always recommend having Canadian Dollars on hand for the best value, currently, 1 CAD is approximately 0.73 USD.

-We hope you enjoy your 3 days in Montreal itinerary as much as we did.
-Let us know if you have any questions or share with us about your favorite place in Montreal in the comments section below.
+I truly hope you enjoy your 3 days in Montreal as much as I did.
+If you have any questions or want to share your favorite Montreal spot, feel free to leave a comment below!

 You May Also Like Reading